BE-Hackathon-2025/FMU-Team-Miami-Lion-s-Byte-/README.md

 _______________

 # Pulse Point
---> Connecting you to care that matters !
+--> One pulse away from better help !

 ## Challenge Statement(s) Addressed 🎯
 --> To inform the community, orginally soley college students now the community, in regards to local healthcare providers and services.